GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 * SPATIALIST - SDI for Public Sector Innovation (2007-2011)

 ## Digital transformation
+Initially focused on the role of geospatial data and data infrastructures in digital transformation, I have broadened my expertise to encompass all aspects of digital transformation.
+This includes driving innovation through emerging technologies, fostering organizational change, and implementing data-driven strategies.
 This area of expertise is demonstrated in projects such as:
 * DIS4SME - Data Interoperability Skills for SMEs (2023-2024)
 * ELISE Knowledge Transfer: Location Interoperability for Digital Transformation (2019-2020)
 * The role of the Spatial Data Infrastructure in the Digital Transformation of Public Administration (2018-2019)